Chapter 16: Inside Riedel

 The room is the same room.

-She knows it the way the body knows a wound it has already received — the vacuum lines in the carpet, the white baseboards, the bare bulb aimed at the center like an accusation.
-The bed with no sheets.
-The tripod.
-The camera’s red eye, pulsing.
+She knows it — vacuum lines in the carpet, white baseboards, bare bulb, the bed with no sheets, the tripod, the camera’s red eye pulsing.

 The child is different.

 A girl.
 Six, maybe seven.
 She sits on the edge of the bed with her hands flat on her thighs, fingers spread, because someone has told her to sit like this.
-She wears a yellow T-shirt with a cartoon sun on it, faded and too big, the hem past her knees, and her feet don’t reach the floor.
-They hang.
+She wears a yellow T-shirt with a cartoon sun on it, faded and too big, the hem past her knees.
+Her feet don’t reach the floor.
 The toenails are painted pink and the polish is chipped and old and belongs to a life that happened before this room.

-She is inside her.
-She feels the girl’s weight on the edge of the mattress, how the foam gives wrong because there are no sheets and the ticking is slick against the backs of her thighs.
+Maren is inside her.
+She feels the girl’s weight on the edge of the mattress, the foam giving wrong against the backs of her thighs because there are no sheets.
 She feels the girl’s hands, the fingers spread because spreading them is the rule and the rule is the only architecture left.
-She feels the carpet fibers under the girl’s dangling feet — not quite touching, close enough that the texture ghosts against her toes when she swings them, and she does not swing them.
-She does not swing them because swinging is moving and moving is not the rule.
+She feels the carpet fibers ghosting against dangling toes and the girl does not swing her feet because swinging is moving and moving is not the rule.

 The girl does not turn around.

 There is a door behind her.
-She can feel the draft from its gap along the floor, the cooler air finding the backs of her ankles.
-She knows the door is there — mapped, catalogued, the body’s inventory of every way out of a room.
-But the girl does not turn around.
-Not because she is afraid of what is behind the door.
-Because she has been taught that the door is not hers.
+She can feel the draft along the floor, the cooler air finding the backs of her ankles.
+But the girl does not turn around — not because she is afraid of what is behind the door but because she has been taught that the door is not hers.
 The door is for the man who opens it.
 The camera is for the man who watches.
 The room is for the man who uses it.
-Her body is for the man who comes through the door, and she sits with her hands flat on her thighs and waits for him to tell her what it is for today.
+Her body is for the man who comes through the door, and she sits with her hands flat and waits.

 She is six.

-Maren can feel the girl’s heartbeat.
-It is slow.
+The girl’s heartbeat is slow.
 Not calm — mechanical, the rhythm of a body that has learned to conserve itself because no one is coming to wind it back up.
-The girl’s lungs fill and empty with the shallow efficiency of someone who has been breathing in this room long enough that the room’s air has become her air and her air has become the room’s and there is no difference anymore between the container and the contained.

 The door opens.

 The draft changes.
 The girl’s fingers press harder against her thighs.
-The pink toenails do not move.
-A man’s shadow falls across the carpet, crossing the vacuum lines without disturbing them, and the girl does not look up because looking up is not the rule, and the man’s hand finds the back of her neck, and the touch is not rough, and that is the worst thing, the practiced ease of it, the way his thumb settles into the hollow behind her ear as if it has been there before, as if it belongs there, as if this is the most ordinary thing in the world, and Maren screams inside the girl’s silence and the girl does not flinch because flinching stopped working a long time ago.
+A man’s hand finds the back of her neck, and the touch is not rough, and that is the worst thing — the practiced ease of it, the thumb settling into the hollow behind her ear as if it belongs there, and Maren screams inside the girl’s silence and the girl does not flinch because flinching stopped working a long time ago.

 The red light pulses.